Celebrating the Success of the Indigenous Women in Tech Reconciling Tech Hackathon

 First things first: Why does this matter?

-Gender equity and diversity in our tech workforce leads to an increase in innovation, higher performance and greater productivity.
-In fact, diverse companies show 19% more revenue.
+Gender equity and diversity in our tech workforce lead to an increase in innovation, higher performance and greater productivity.
+In fact, diverse companies show 19% more revenue

 Technology is also the foundation of so many day-to-day processes and experiences in our lives.
 Think of your smartphone, earbuds, computer, GPS, car remote-start.
 Most of us rely quite heavily on these technologies.